seryl/souffle/README.md

 # souffle

-An orchestrator to create entire chef environments
+An orchestrator for setting up isolated chef-managed systems.

 ## Contributing to souffle

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
 * Fork the project.